ChrisBAshton/solar-system-webgl/README.md

 Then go to http://localhost:8000/source/ to see the solar system, or http://localhost:8000/api-docs/ to see the documentation.

+# Hooks

+The program adds a `webgl_solarsystem__loaded` class to the body to tell you when all the assets have finished loading.
+You can hook into this and add your own loading gifs, etc.

+The loading gif I use in the example is taken from the BBC's iframe scaffold.

 # Maintenance

 I use Grunt to make sure my JavaScript is linted and to generate my documentation.
 To replicate this on your machine: